jrudess/streamdvr/README.md

 Time shifting is not a crime:
 https://en.wikipedia.org/wiki/Sony_Corp._of_America_v._Universal_City_Studios,_Inc.

-* Captures using either ffmpeg or streamlink to ts containers
+* Use either ffmpeg or streamlink to record to ts-containers

-* Automatic post-processing converts recordings to mp4 or mkv containers.
+* Automatically convert recordings to mp4 or mkv

+* Run custom post-process scripts after conversion to...
+    * upload to cloud storage
+    * generate thumbnail previews
+    * do anything you want

 * Supported sites: Twitch, Mixer, MyFreeCams, Chaturbate, Bongacams